Bounds on the M\"obius-signed partition numbers: Introduction

-The generating function $\Phi(z) = \Phi(z,f)$ for the sequence $\spnf$ is defined via \< \Phi(z) = \prod_{n=1}^\infty (1-f(n)z^n)^{-1} = 1 + \sum_{n=1}^\infty p(n,f)z^n \qquad (|z|<1), \> and $\Psi(z) = \Psi(z,f)$ is defined via \< \Psi(z) = \sum_{k=1}^\infty \sum_{n=1}^\infty \frac{f^k(n)}{k} z^{nk} \qquad (|z| < 1) \> so that \< \Phi(z) = \exp \Psi(z). \> By comparison to the functions $\Phi(z,1)$ and $\Psi(z,1)$, one sees that $\Phi(z,f)$ and $\Psi(z,f)$ are analytic for $|z|<1$, so by Cauchy's theorem one has \< p(n,f) = \frac{1}{2\pi i}\int_{|z|=\rho} \Phi(z)z^{-n-1} \,dz = \rho^{-n} \int_0^1 \Phi(\rho e(\xa)) e(-n\xa) \,d\xa \> for all $0<\rho<1$, where $e(\xa) = \exp(2\pi i\xa)$.
+The generating function $\Phi(z) = \Phi(z,f)$ for the sequence $\spnf$ is defined via \< \Phi(z) = \prod_{n=1}^\infty (1-f(n)z^n)^{-1} = 1 + \sum_{n=1}^\infty p(n,f)z^n \qquad (|z|<1), \> and $\Psi(z) = \Psi(z,f)$ is defined via \< \Psi(z) = \sum_{k=1}^\infty \sum_{n=1}^\infty \frac{f^k(n)}{k} z^{nk} \qquad (|z| < 1), \> so that \< \Phi(z) = \exp \Psi(z). \> By comparison to the functions $\Phi(z,1)$ and $\Psi(z,1)$, one sees that $\Phi(z,f)$ and $\Psi(z,f)$ are analytic for $|z|<1$, so by Cauchy's theorem one has \< p(n,f) = \frac{1}{2\pi i}\int_{|z|=\rho} \Phi(z)z^{-n-1} \,dz = \rho^{-n} \int_0^1 \Phi(\rho e(\xa)) e(-n\xa) \,d\xa \> for all $0<\rho<1$, where $e(\xa) := \exp(2\pi i\xa)$.
 Using integrals \eqref{eq:pnfInt}, we define the quantities $p(x,f)$ for general $x>0$ by using $x$ in place of $n$ therein.

-When $f$ is nonnegative and $f(1)=1$, the integrals \eqref{eq:pnfInt} are dominated by the effect of the singularity of $\Phi(z)$ at $z = +1$.
+When $f$ is nonnegative and $f(1)=1$, the integrals \eqref{eq:pnfInt} are dominated by the effect of the singularity \footnote{Strictly speaking, the analytic function $\Phi(z)$ may not have singularities in the classical sense, since the ``singularities'' of $\Phi(z)$ are likely to be dense in the unit circle and therefore not isolated.
+This technicality does not impact any of our rigorous arguments, and thus, lacking a better descriptor, we simply discuss the ``singularities'' of $\Phi(z)$ on the unit circle.} of $\Phi(z)$ at $z = +1$.
 Thus, for a given $x$ it is natural to select $\rho=\rho(x)$ in \eqref{eq:pnfInt} so as to minimize the quantity $\rho^{-x}\Phi(\rho)$, which is equivalent to minimizing $\Psi(\rho)-x\log\rho$.
-For these $f$ the quantity $\Psi(\rho)-x\log\rho$ grows to $+\infty$ as $\rho$ approaches $0$ and $1$, it follows that the minimum of said quantity occurs when \< \rho \Psi'(\rho) = x. \> Moreover, such a $\rho$ satisfying \eqref{eq:spNonNeg} is necessarily unique, as the nonnegativity of $f$ implies that $\rho \Psi'(\rho)$ is strictly increasing on $(0,1)$.
+For these nonnegative $f$, the quantity $\Psi(\rho)-x\log\rho$ grows to $+\infty$ as $\rho$ approaches $0$ and $1$, and it follows that the minimum of said quantity occurs when \< \rho \Psi'(\rho) = x. \> Moreover, such a $\rho$ satisfying \eqref{eq:spNonNeg} is necessarily unique, as the nonnegativity of $f$ implies that $\rho \Psi'(\rho)$ is strictly increasing on $(0,1)$.
 Equation \eqref{eq:spNonNeg} is the \emph{saddle-point equation} common to many analytic-combinatorial problems.

 When $f = \mu$ or $f = \xl$, the integrals \eqref{eq:pnfInt} for $p(x,\mu)$ and $p(x,\xl)$ are both dominated by the effects of \emph{two} singularities, namely those at $z = +1$ and $z = -1$.
 We are thus motivated to (individually) minimize the quantities $\Psi(\rho) - x \log \rho$ and $\Psi(-\rho) - x \log \rho$, leading to the equations